Learning, Knowledge and Human Development MOOC’s Updates

 Constructivism and the Zone of Proximal Development

-A major idea in constructivism is Vygotsky's Zone of Proximal Development (ZPD).
-The ZPD is the gap between what a learner can accomplish unaided, versus how much they could achieve with help or collaboration.
-For example, a child may not be able to put together a puzzle themselves, but after a teacher hints or after seeing a colleague demonstrate the puzzle, they may successfully put the puzzle together.
+A central concept in constructivism is Vygotsky's Zone of Proximal Development (ZPD), which refers to the gap between what a learner can accomplish independently and what they can achieve with guidance or collaboration.
+For example, a child may struggle to complete a puzzle alone, but with a teacher’s hints or by observing a peer’s demonstration, the child may successfully solve it.